jpgough/api-workshop/03-open-api/README.md

 ```

 This bean can be added to a separate Spring Configuration class or into the `Application.java` file with an `@Configuration` annotation.
-If we also specify `/hello` as a get we will see our specification looks a lot tidier.
+If we also specify `/hello` as a `GET` we will see our specification looks a lot tidier.

 ![Tidy Swagger UI](03C-tidy-swagger.png)